-"With design-stage localization, I've eliminated my operational workload and can now focus on performance and can now focus on performance to improve the overall experience for our customers."
+"With design-stage localization, I've eliminated my operational workload and can now focus on performance to improve the overall experience for our customers."

 Romain Dahan Product Manager

 When you talk to fast-growing companies that are agile and rely on continuous development to some degree, you'll quickly realize that most haven't maintained processes and technologies to integrate localization into their product development workflow.